solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 ### Development workflow overview
 In the [**Plugin Auth** guide]({{% versioned_link_path fromRoot="/guides/security/auth/extauth/plugin_auth#development-workflow-overview" %}})
-we gave a high-level description of the steps required to extend Gloo with your own plugins:
+we gave a high-level description of the steps required to extend Gloo Edge with your own plugins:

 1. Write a plugin and publish it as a `docker image` which, when run, copies the compiled plugin file to a predefined directory.
-2. Configure Gloo to load the plugin by running the image as an `initContainer` on the `extauth` deployment.
-This can be done by installing Gloo with [dedicated value overrides]({{% versioned_link_path fromRoot="/guides/security/auth/extauth/plugin_auth#installation" %}}) or by modifying the Gloo installation manifest manually.
+2. Configure Gloo Edge to load the plugin by running the image as an `initContainer` on the `extauth` deployment.
+This can be done by installing Gloo Edge with [dedicated value overrides]({{% versioned_link_path fromRoot="/guides/security/auth/extauth/plugin_auth#installation" %}}) or by modifying the Gloo Edge installation manifest manually.
 3. Reference your plugin in your Virtual Services for it to be invoked for requests matching particular virtual hosts or routes.

 In the following sections we will see each one of them in greater detail.

 ## Building and publishing and auth plugin
-In this section we will see how to develop an auth plugin and distribute it the format that Gloo expects.
+In this section we will see how to develop an auth plugin and distribute it the format that Gloo Edge expects.

 ### API overview
 When developing external auth plugins, there are two interfaces we need to be familiar with.
 They are both defined [here](https://github.com/solo-io/ext-auth-plugins/blob/master/api/interface.go).

 ##### ExtAuthPlugin
-Gloo expects auth plugins to implement the [ExtAuthPlugin](https://github.com/solo-io/ext-auth-plugins/blob/master/api/interface.go#L41) interface.
+Gloo Edge expects auth plugins to implement the [ExtAuthPlugin](https://github.com/solo-io/ext-auth-plugins/blob/master/api/interface.go#L41) interface.

 ```go